aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 as simple as issuing a ticket or emailing a researcher.

-In this section, the concept of the ACI plan will be further defined and discussed along with some implementation best practices.
+In this section, the concept of the ACI plan will be further defined and discussed along with some implementation leading practices.

 <a name="plans"></a>